gabrijelokorn/daydiary/docs/requirements-gathering/README.md

 ## 4. Glossary of Terms
 In filed of writing a diary there are not many technical terms.
 However, there will be some additional due to DayDiary program and project specifics.

-**Diary** - a personal record or journal where individuals can document their thoughts, experiences, and events\
+**Diary** - a personal record or journal where individuals can document their thoughts, experiences, and events.
+Represents set of all DayRecs in this application.\
 **Dayrec** - a unique and individual record within a diary or journal that captures the events, thoughts, or experiences usually of a specific day\
 **Diaree** - user of *DayDiary* and author of *Dayrec*s\
 **Dayrec metadata** - information associated with each entry, such as date, location and heading\